 When requesting statistics, clients also specify how often they expect updates on the statistical values.
-Stat Server sends updates using one of the following notification modes:
+Stat Server, in both regular and restricted cluster mode, sends updates using one of the following notification modes:

 - ChangesBased-Stat Server reports the current value whenever a statistical value changes.
 For time-related statistics, Stat Server reports the current value whenever a statistical value changes and with the specified notification frequency. - TimeBased-Stat Server reports the current value at the specified notification frequency (for example, every two seconds). - ResetBased-Stat Server reports the current value right before setting the statistical value to zero (0).